-- Transgender – a term that describes a person who does not identify as the gender they were assigned at birth.
+- Transgender – an adjective that describes a person who does not identify as the gender they were assigned at birth.

-- Cisgender – a term that refers to a person who identifies as the gender they were assigned at birth.
+- Cisgender – an adjective that describes a person who identifies as the gender they were assigned at birth.

 - Gender transition – any step(s) a person takes to affirm their gender identity; this may or may not include changes in one’s name, pronouns, physical appearance, taking hormones, undergoing surgery, among many other things.
 There is no one way to transition.

 - Sex – usually refers to biology, but there is no one way to define biological sex.
 Most people attempt to define biological sex one way (usually with external genitalia or chromosomes), but the reality is there are five main major components of biological sex: chromosomes, hormones, expression of hormones, internal genitalia, and external genitalia.
 Most folks exist in within two binaries of classically ‘male’ and ‘female,’ but biological sex is a spectrum, and many people exist between the two main categories.
 These folks are called “intersex.”
 There is nothing wrong with their bodies, this is just a normal and natural expression of human biological diversity.
 See this page for more.

 - Gender (identity) – the gender that a person is born with; a part of who someone is.
 This does not have to match “biological sex,” though it often does as most people are not transgender.

 - Gender expression – a societal box we check or don’t to try to communicate our gender with others.
 This is culturally, temporally, and geographically constrained and is best defined by social construct.

 - Trans man – a person assigned female at birth but identifies as male.

 - Trans woman – a person assigned male at birth but identifies as female.

 - Transvestite/crossdresser – a person who portrays the “opposite” gender expression, but who identifies with the gender they were assigned at birth.